brianhie/secure-dti/docs/demo.md

 wait
 ```

-Where the id 3 refers to SP, 1 and 2 are CP1 and CP2 that handle the main computation, and 0 refers to CP0, a disinterested third party.
-Technically, we'd have multiple parties contributing data, but for demonstration purposes we just have a single data contributer (i.e., SP).
+Where the id 3 refers to SP, 1 and 2 are CP1 and CP2 that handle the main computation, and 0 refers to CP0, an auxiliary party we introduce for precomputation.
+In practice, we may have multiple parties contributing data (perhaps the CPs themselves), but here we work with a single data contributor (i.e., SP) for simplicity.

-The process for the SP should generate "masked" files in `../../demo_data/batch_pw/` that contain the blinded drug-target pairs that can be sent to CP1 using some kind of file transfer protocol (e.g., `ftp`).
-CP2 will in turn reconstruct its share of the data using the seed files saved in `mpc/cache/` (in this case, `test_seedtrain.bin`).
-Again, these should technically be distributed across multiple parties, but in this demo they are all on the same machine and file system.
+The process for the SP generates "masked" files in `../../demo_data/batch_pw/` that contain the blinded drug-target pairs that can be sent to CP1 using some kind of file transfer protocol (e.g., `ftp`).
+On the other hand, CP2 reconstructs its share of the data using the seed files saved in `mpc/cache/` (in this case, `test_seedtrain.bin`).
+Again, these should technically be distributed across multiple machines, but in this demo they are all on the same machine, which allows us to skip this file transfer step.

 ## Train the model

-We are now read to train the neural network!
+We are now ready to train the neural network!
 That can be done with the commands:
 ```
 ./bin/TrainSecureDTI 0 ../par/demo.par.0.txt &
 ./bin/TrainSecureDTI 1 ../par/demo.par.1.txt &